 What should I bring?
-We suggest that customers bring drinks, lunch, snacks, sunscreen, hats, beach towels, sunglasses and zip lock bags if you want to take fillets back with you.
+We suggest that customers bring drinks, lunch, snacks, sunscreen, hats, beach and hand towels, sunglasses and zip lock bags if you want to take fillets back with you.

 What is provided?
 Everything you need for saltwater fishing.
 Rod, reels, bait, tackle, ice, and fishing license.
 Fish cleaning and great service with a great attitude.

 What and why should I tip the captain?
 The crew work for a daily wage and tips just like waiters and waitresses.
 Tips are discretionary; however, it is customary to tip the crew 20% for good service.

 Is the price of the charter for each person or for the whole group?
 The price listed on our prices page is for your entire group.
 You can have up to 6 people in your group.
 This is a private charter, therefore we do not group you with other people.
 It will only be your group on the boat with the captain.